School visits to Kew Gardens

 Kew is the perfect setting for an outdoor classroom.
-You can bring up to 201 pupils throughout the year.
+We offer visits for all educational organisations.

 Everything you need for a visit

 Why not book an education session?

 Inspire and engage your pupils with our hands-on sessions run by experienced and enthusiastic Kew teaching staff.
 We cater for different ages, abilities and learning needs.
 All sessions are linked to the curriculum.